Sainte Chapelle in Paris was built to house priceless Christian relics, including Christ’s crown of thorns.

 The Holy Chapel has 15 stained glass windows, each 15 meters high, and together they depict more than 1100 scenes from the Old and New Testaments narrating the world’s history.

-Annually more than a million tourists visit this Chapel, which holds a lot of religious significance for believers.
+Annually more than a million tourists visit this chapel, which holds religious significance for believers.